$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Main results concerning matrices: Theorems --

 \begin{maintheorem}[$p$-adic classification, $2$-by-$2$ case] \letpprime.
 Let $M\in\M_2(\Qp)$ be a symmetric matrix.
 Let $X_p,Y_p$ be the non-residue sets in Definition \ref{def:sets}.
 Then, there exists a symplectic matrix $S\in\M_2(\Qp)$ and either $c\in X_p$ and $r\in\Qp$, or $c=0$ and $r\in Y_p\cup\{1\}$, such that

 Furthermore, if two symplectic matrices $S$ and $S'$ reduce $M$ to the normal form of the right hand side of the equality above, then the two normal forms are equal. \end{maintheorem}

-In Theorem \ref{thm:williamson} we note that we are not saying that the value of $(c,r)$ is unique (which essentially is, but not quite), but that the canonical matrix obtained at the right-hand side is unique.
+In Theorem \ref{thm:williamson} we are not saying that the value of $(c,r)$ is unique (which essentially is, but not quite), but that the canonical matrix obtained at the right-hand side is unique.

 In the statement below, and also Theorem \ref{thm:num-forms1}, we use the following terminology.